What do we mean by investing in PlusPlus?

 You can invest from as little as 50 euros.
 Each higher amount that you want to lend is then a multiple of 50.
 Your account must be validated by our payment service provider before you can invest.
 This happens immediately after you have completed your account setup.Maximum

-For your total investment amount, take the AFM's guideline into account: the maximum total investment per person is 80,000 euros.
-PlusPlus recommends only using a responsible part of your total capital for crowdfunding.
-The AFM's advice is: a maximum of 10% of the freely investable assets.
+The AFM's advice is: invest a maximum of 10% of the freely investable assets in crowdfunding (and spread across multiple websites).
 This is all the money that you own that you will not need for the next three to five years, minus your debts.
 In addition, we strongly advise against investing with borrowed money.

 Can I also invest from my BV?

 Do I also get a contract when I provide a loan?